Master of Education, Teacher Leadership, Literacy Concentration, M.E. Locations

 The Master of Education with emphasis in Language and Literacy is designed with two program areas of emphasis for two types of educators:

-Special Reading Teacher – This Master of Education area of emphasis is for educators desiring to work as reading specialists in various public and private settings.
-The degree program aligns with the professional standards of the International Literacy Association (ILA) for Reading Professionals (2017, ILA 2018), International Dyslexia Association Knowledge and Practice Standards for Teachers of Reading (IDA, 2018), and the Missouri Educator Gateway Assessment Framework for Special Reading (Pearson, 2020).
+- Special Reading Teacher – This Master of Education area of emphasis is for educators desiring to work as reading specialists in various public and private settings.
+The degree program meets the professional standards of the International Literacy Association (ILA) for Reading Professionals (2017, ILA 2018).
 Courses are offered in the 8-week format.
 Full-time enrollment is one course per 8-week term.
 This area of emphasis leads to Missouri Special Reading certification.
 This certification is not available as an initial certificate; candidates must already be certified in another area.
 Refer to Certification Requirements for additional information regarding certification.

 Note: If items 4 and 5 above have been completed for continuous current employment or for the U.S. military, a copy of the same may be submitted.